 Hunting Island Lighthouse

 Hunting Island Lighthouse has stood tall on St. Helena Island since 1859.
 This site is the only lighthouse in South Carolina open to the public, which means guests can climb the 167-step spiral staircase.
-At the top, enjoy a bird’s-eye view of the Atlantic Ocean and nearby area.
+At the top, enjoy a bird’s-eye view of the Atlantic Ocean.

 Fun fact: Hunting Island Lighthouse was designed to be dismantled in case it needed relocation.
 Due to erosion, it relocated further inland in 1889.